Matho/server-setup-tutorial/Readme.md

 ### 2.2 SSH settings
 It is recommended to use ssh keys instead of password.
 With this way, you will not need to enter password each time you will login to server.

-On both nodes create folder for ssh keys, if do not exists:
+But maybe, you have already setup your ssh key with Hetzner cloud portal.
+If not, on both nodes create folder for ssh keys, if do not exists:
 `$ mkdir ~/.ssh`

 Verify, if this file is created, if not, create